Lynda Baron: Other work

+Baron sang Asphynxia in EMI's 40th anniversary recording of Salad Days, conducted by John Owen Edwards, in 1994.
 In 1995, Baron voiced the character of Nanny Ogg in the BBC Radio 4 adaptation of the Discworld novel Wyrd Sisters.
+This same year she voiced the character of Angela Jefferies in the BBC Radio 4 sitcom titled England's Glory opposite Keith Barron.

 In April 2012, Richard Kates released an album entitled There's Something About You, which featured Baron performing the track "A Hard Man Is Good to Find".
-On 11 May 2012, Baron appeared in the Afternoon Play on BBC Radio 4, Mrs Lowry and Son, playing the mother of artist L.S.
-Lowry.
+On 11 May 2012, Baron appeared in the Afternoon Play on BBC Radio 4, Mrs Lowry and Son, playing the mother of artist L. S. Lowry.

 Personal life and death

 In 1962, Baron married hairdresser and music impresario Cyril Smith, who performed under the name Carol London; they later divorced.
 In 1966, she married John M. Lee.
 The couple had two children and were married until his death in 2001.

 Baron died on 5 March 2022 aged 82.
-Numerous actors paid tribute to her, including John Partridge, Lisa Riley, Sally Lindsay and Adil Ray.
-The official Twitter accounts of CBeebies and EastEnders also posted tributes to Baron.
+The official Twitter accounts of CBeebies and EastEnders posted tributes to Baron.

-Many highlighted her role in the educational children's show Come Outside, in which she played Auntie Mabel, accompanied by her dog Pippin.
-It remains one of the most watched children's shows of all time and due to its popularity was repeated on CBeebies until 2012.

 A short tribute to Baron aired as part of The One Show on the evening of 7 March 2022.